Getting a kid with ADHD to sleep at bedtime can be extremely challenging.

 Darken the room as much as possible

 Like the blue light of a computer screen, even small amounts of compact fluorescent and LED light can upset the body’s circadian rhythm and it’s ability to produce sleep inducing melatonin.
-We have black out shades and no nightlight in my kids’ bedrooms.
+We have black out shades and red nightlights in my kids’ bedrooms.
 My son usually needs the bathroom light on to calm nighttime fears, but as soon as he is asleep, I turn out all lights.
-We have a tiny amber light in a nearby bathroom to guide nighttime bathroom stops.

 Try simple deep breathing at bedtime